Volunteer in Uganda – Most affordable programs with IKPVA!!

 No transfer fees on top;

-Wide range of volunteer programs to match your skills & interests:
+Wide range of volunteer programs to match all skills & interests

 Uganda officially the Republic of Uganda, is a landlocked country in East Africa whose diverse landscape encompasses the snow-capped Rwenzori Mountains and immense Lake Victoria.
 Uganda stands out for its abundant wildlife with endangered gorillas and chimpanzees as well as rare birds.
-Remote Bwindi Impenetrable National Park is a famous mountain gorilla sanctuary, while Murchison Falls National Park in the northwest is known for its 43m-tall waterfall and wildlife such as hippos.
+As a volunteer in Uganda, you may visit the Remote Bwindi Impenetrable National Park which is a famous mountain gorilla sanctuary in your free time.
+Another highlight are the Murchison Falls National Park in the northwest, famous for its 43m-tall waterfall and wildlife such as hippos.

 English Spoken in Uganda

-The official language in Uganda is English.
-Luganda, a central language, is widely spoken across the country, and several other languages are also spoken including Runyoro, Runyankole Rukga, and Langi.
-Uganda has a perfect climate, the sun is out most of the time and rain often occurs at night and during the early morning hours along with a most delightful thunderstorm and when it rains, it pours but soon the sun’s rays have dried up the earth once again.
+The official language is English, which will make life for you as a volunteer in Uganda much easier.
+However, Luganda, a central language, is widely spoken across the country, and several other languages are also spoken including Runyoro, Runyankole Rukga, and Langi.
+You will enjoy your stay as a volunteer in Uganda, since it has a perfect climate, the sun is out most of the time and rain often occurs at night and during the early morning hours.
+Along with the rain comes a most delightful thunderstorm.When it rains, it pours down, but soon the sun’s rays come through and dry up the earth once again.

 Known as the Pearl of Africa, Uganda is a wealth of attraction that spoils any visitor for choice and a single visit is never enough to discover the wonders it offers.
 Being a destination untouched by mass tourism, you can be sure experience an air of expectancy in the national parks teaming with wildlife and magic in the mountains.
 This makes Uganda one of the most thrilling African safari destinations!